prs-dashboard/prs-dashboard.github.io/README.md

 If you want to set a new token (maybe with different scope), either do some magic tricks in browser's console or revoke current token via GitHub API (safest).

 ## Known issues
-- code is ugly as hell
-- filtering is messy and may accidentally show items that are not expected to be visible.
 - no GUI for adding authors/repos, you have to edit an URL manually
 - basically non existing error handling